Adaptive High-Level Tight Control of Prostate Cancer: A Path from From Terminal Disease to Chronic Condition: Introduction

 Testosterone serves as the primary male androgen.
 Androgens such as testosterone attach to androgen receptors found on the surfaces of prostate cells.
 Through a complex signaling pathway, the occupation of these receptors stimulates the proliferation and apoptosis of androgen-sensitive cells.
 These cells, whose growth and demise are regulated by testosterone, are known as T$^+$ cells due to their dependence on bound androgen receptors for growth and survival \cite{androgen_sensitive}.

-Over time, prostate tissue can develop or already contain cells (T$^{+/-}$) with an increased number of androgen receptors, increasing their sensitivity to testosterone and allowing them to proliferate with lower testosterone levels.
-Because these cells can thrive even when testosterone is reduced, they are labeled ``resistant'' to the agonist at pituitary receptors drug leuprorelin \cite{leuprorelin_action}, although their resistance is indirectly related to the drug itself \cite{leuprolide_resistance}.
+Over time, prostate tissue can develop or already contain cells ({ both sensitive and resistant}) with an increased number of androgen receptors, increasing their sensitivity to testosterone and allowing them to proliferate with lower testosterone levels.
+Because these cells can thrive even when testosterone is reduced, they are labeled ``resistant'' to the agonist at pituitary receptors drug leuprorelin {(in which an agonist is a molecule that binds to and activates a receptor, and leuprorelin is a hormone-deprivation drug that lowers testosterone production}) \cite{leuprorelin_action}, although their resistance is indirectly related to the drug itself \cite{leuprolide_resistance}.
 This resistance can progress, leading to prostate cancer cells that can grow entirely without testosterone, known as T$^-$ cells.
 These cells are not effectively managed by standard androgen deprivation therapy, which means that even when administered leuprorelin levels are elevated, T$^-$ prostate cancer cells continue to proliferate.

-Prostate specific antigen (PSA) is generated by both normal prostate cells and cancerous ones.
+Prostate specific antigen (PSA){, a blood biomarker commonly used to monitor prostate cancer burden,} is generated by both normal prostate cells and cancerous ones.
 An increase in PSA levels in the bloodstream, which suggests unusual proliferation of prostate cells, prompts the initial therapeutic approach of administering leuprorelin.
 Leuprorelin functions as an agonist in the pituitary gland's gonadotropin-releasing hormone (GnRH) receptors, ultimately leading to a reduction in testosterone production by testicular cells, thus inhibiting growth and leading to apoptosis of T$^+$ prostate cells.
 Individuals undergoing prolonged leuprorelin treatment are described as "chemically castrated."
 However, this state is completely reversible upon cessation of leuprorelin, in contrast to the permanent nature of surgical castration.